PraNavKumAr01/ChotuGPT/README.md

 To run the model follow these steps

-First clone both the github repository and the weights from huggingface
+First clone the github repository

 `!git clone https://github.com/PraNavKumAr01/ChotuGPT.git`<br />

+ Get the weights from huggingface

 `!git clone https://huggingface.co/PK03/GPT43M_30K`

 Then cd into the github repository to get the `generate.py` file